therobiulislam12/r-simple-slider-wp/README.md

 Now my project is done, but I learned even more things along the way.

 ## Next Plan
-    1. Improve feature
+    1. Improve feature - 2 feature added 1.
+Meta field and 2. thumbnail show
-    2. Make it with full OOP
+    2. Make it with full OOP - without composer work
-    3. More readable
+    3. More readable - create some comment for read